explorable-viz/fluid/README.md

 ### Directory structure

 The Fluid source code used for the tests and web app are found in the `fluid/example` directory.
 The core library is found in `lib/prelude`, with the matrix convolution functions in `lib/convolution`.
 The dataset used for the linking examples is in the folder `fluid/dataset`.
-Fluid test files have the extension `.fld`; the examples in the `fluid/slicing` folder also come with `.expect.fld` files, which capture the expected selection state on the program that arises from a backward slice.
+Fluid test files have the extension `.fld`; the examples in the `fluid/slicing` folder also come with `.expect.fld` files, which capture the expected selection state on the program that arises from a backward analysis.

 ### Overview of tests and test infrastructure

+#### Testing analyses described in paper

+There are test helpers (see below) for testing the backward analysis (`bestBwd`) and the composition of the backward analysis with the De Morgan dual of the forward analysis (`testLink`).
+There is no support yet for standalone tests of the forward analysis, for reasons given below.

+However, all `testBwd` tests do test the round-trip of the backward analysis followed by the forward analysis.
+In some cases (such as the `map` test) the output selection is preserved by the round-trip; in other cases (such as `intersperse` or `filter`) the output selection gets larger.
+This is the key round-tripping property for forwards-after-backwards described in the paper.
+Specifically, the last argument passed to `testBwd` (of type string) is the expected (prettyprinted) output after round-tripping the output selection.
+See `testWithSetup` in `test/Util.purs` for the implementation.

 #### Test helpers